ibm-cloud-docs/discovery-data/connect.md

    ```
    {: codeblock}

-   If you are using a version earlier than 2.1.3, create a file called `override.yaml` in `ibm-watson-discovery-ppa/deploy/`.
+   If you are using a version earlier than 2.1.3, mount the persistent volume to the crawler pod by creating a file called `override.yaml` in `ibm-watson-discovery-ppa/deploy/`.
 You might see the following content in `override.yaml`:

    ```bash
    core: